 Microtia Surgery with Dr. Reinisch

 If you choose MEDPOR® surgery, you and your child will benefit from Dr. Reinisch’s considerable skill, personal commitment to his patients, and partnerships with top medical professionals.
 Dr. Reinisch works with a pediatric anesthesiologist and an otologist to protect your child’s safety and ensure optimal surgical results.
 He will conduct comprehensive follow-ups to assess whether your child is healing properly and enjoying better hearing.
-Because many of his patients travel thousands of miles to benefit from his expertise, he provides two complimentary nights of lodging at the nearby Four Seasons Hotel.
+Because many of his patients travel thousands of miles to benefit from his expertise and knowledge to guide them through their surgical procedure.
+We are happy to assist out-of-town patients traveling for microtia treatment and MEDPOR® reconstruction, by arranging for lodging and accommodations near our clinic in Beverly Hills, CA. Our multilingual staff can assist non-English language speakers.
+Whatever your family's needs, we can create a customized treatment plan to help ensure your comfort and confidence throughout treatment.
 Like many families who choose to stay longer, you may decide to stay at the Ronald McDonald House, which Dr. Reinisch is proud to partner with.